Dingo: Conservation of purebreds

 Dingoes are reasonably abundant in large parts of Australia, but there is some argument that they are endangered due to interbreeding with other dogs in many parts of their range.
-Dingoes are not a protected species, but they are regulated under federal law and, thus, their status varies in different states and territories.
 Dingoes receive varying levels of protection in conservation areas such as national parks and natural reserves in New South Wales, the Northern Territory and Victoria, Arnhem Land and other Aboriginal lands, UNESCO World Heritage Sites, and the whole of the Australian Capital Territory.
 In some states, dingoes are regarded as declared pests and landowners are allowed to control the local populations.
 Throughout Australia, all other wild dogs are considered pests.

-Fraser Island is a 1,840 square kilometre World Heritage Site located off Australia's eastern coast.
+K'gari is a 1,840 square kilometre World Heritage Site located off Australia's eastern coast.
 The island is home to a genetically distinct population of dingoes that are free of dog introgression, estimated to number 120.
 These dingoes are unique because they are closely related to the southeastern dingoes but share a number of genes with the New Guinea singing dog and show some evidence of admixture with the northwestern dingoes.
 Because of their conservation value, in February 2013, a report on Fraser Island dingo management strategies was released, with options including ending the intimidation of dingoes, tagging practice changes and regular veterinarian checkups, as well as a permanent dingo sanctuary on the island.
-According to DNA examinations from 2004, the dingoes of Fraser Island are "pure", as opposed to dingo—dog hybrids.
+According to DNA examinations from 2004, the dingoes of Fraser Island are "pure", as opposed to dingo–dog hybrids.
 However, skull measurements from the mid-1990s had a different result.
 A 2013 study showed that dingoes living in the Tanami Desert are among the "purest" in Australia.

 Groups that have devoted themselves to the conservation of the "pure" dingo by using breeding programs include the Australian Native Dog Conservation Society and the Australian Dingo Conservation Association.
 Presently, the efforts of the dingo conservation groups are considered to be ineffective because most of their dogs are untested or are known to be hybrids.